-Mrs McKenna, Miss Howe, Miss Noble, Miss Shaw, Miss Hencher, Mrs Waldron, Mrs Gallery, Miss Bridge
+Mrs Harrison, Miss Noble, Miss Shaw, Miss Hencher, Mrs Waldron, Miss Bridge

 If you have any queries or concerns, please speak to me.
 I am always around for a quick word first thing in the morning or will be happy to meet you at some other time if you need more time.

 - Please label all clothing.
 That way if anything gets lost, we can return it to you.

 - If you know someone new will be picking up your child from school, please let me know or ring our school office.

 - We will be outside most days at some point.
 Please ensure your child has appropriate outdoor clothing (waterproof coat with a hood, waterproof shoes, or sunhat depending on the weather).

 - Please read with your child every night and write in their reading record.

 We aim to make learning fun.
 Topics are based on quality texts, and we try to follow the children’s interest.
 We understand and value the support you provide for your child at home.
 Early years staff would love to hear about what you and your child have been doing at home.
 We encourage you to share your child’s learning, achievements and experiences with staff, as this helps us to build a more complete picture of your child.